alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

         version: "2020-04-02"
     }

-Because endpointsModifier definitions are just specialized shapes, they can also support configuration settings.
+Because endpoint modification definitions are just specialized shapes, they can also support configuration settings.

 .. code-block:: smithy